Click to refer colleagues and get 30% off

 • High complexity capsid library construction via versatile approaches: With our extensive expertise in constructing pooled libraries, we can help you design and custom build highly diverse capsid libraries via any mutagenesis approach or combinatorial approach.

-• High titer capsid library virus packaging: We can do either one-step or two-step virus packaging of the capsid library to ensure each viral particle contains a corresponding capsid variant in its genome and to achieve high virus titer.
+• High titer capsid library virus packaging: We can do either one-step or two-step virus packaging of the capsid library to ensure each viral particle to contain corresponding capsid variant in its genome and to achieve high virus titer.

 • In vivo screening in multiple species including nonhuman primate (NHP): Besides in vitro screening capabilities, we offer a wide range of species on our in vivo screening platform, such as mouse, rat, and importantly, two nonhuman primate species: crab-eating macaque (Macaca fascicularis; a.k.a. cynomolgus monkey) and rhesus macaque (Macaca Mulatta).
 In vivo screenings are carried out in AAALAC-accredited facilities by highly trained professionals.